 TRW is an awesome, incredibly fun movie, but it has some problems, namely to do with its budgetary restrictions of the time period and certain visuals that haven’t aged well.
 Now I haven’t seen the upcoming Fury Road yet, obviously, but based on the trailers and other properties that have been successfully updated from similar time periods, I’m anticipating writer-director George Miller taking full advantage of modern technology and limited digital effects to create a fresher look for the series.
 TRW feels violent, it looks unique, and it relies on good ole-fashioned stunts and practical effects, but like many of the classic James Bond films of old, it hasn’t aged the best in this modern age of HD-filmmaking.
 Many of the costumes, limited camera angles, and the overacting distract from the awesomeness at hand.

-In the end, TRW is a great all-around followup to the original MM despite never quite transcending its ’80’s time-period.
-It’s bizarre blend of post-apocalyptic fiction, road-racing, hardcore violence, and Aussie-western trope inversions preserve its place in irreplaceable ’80’s action-cannon.
+In the end, The Road Warrior is a great followup to the original Mad Max despite never quite transcending its 1980s time-period.
+Its bizarre blend of post-apocalyptic fiction, road-racing, hardcore violence, and Aussie-western trope inversions preserve its place in the irreplaceable 1980s action-cannon.
 I for one can’t wait for the modern “update” of this insane vroom-vroom action and leather-bondage madness, but even if Fury Road bombs, Miller’s iconic Road Warrior remains an unforgettable symbol of Mel Gibson’s budding badassery and one of the finest films to come out of the land Down Under.

 SUMMARY & RECOMMENDATION: Director George Miller stages some truly brilliant and vicious chase scenes, including and especially the 20-minute long tanker-finale.
 This film’s brutal car chases are perhaps matched by only The Raid 2’s (2014) in terms of sheer, unadulterated violence.
 The Road Warrior relies on harsh, disturbing visuals, beautiful establishing shots, and limited dialogue to tell its gritty story.